 As part of an exclusive seven-day marine expedition to the bottom of the sea, you will have the chance to be a member of this incredible team, undertake the final surveys, and begin archaeological salvage of bottles for testing by expert oenologists.

-At around 100 metres below sea level, the darkness and cool temperatures are exceptional for preserving the bottles’ contents, and estimates from earlier investigations using remotely operated underwater vehicles put their numbers at somewhere between 20 and 300 thousand.
+At around 100 metres below sea level, the darkness and constant cool temperatures are exceptional for preserving the bottles’ contents.
+Estimates from archival research and initial dives put their numbers in their thousands.

 Home to the salvage operation is the cosmopolitan maritime town of Falmouth in Cornwall, and your stay will be a luxurious one.
 Your base for the week will be a private Cornish mansion with its own beach, stunning sea views and a dedicated personal chef.

 Spend the day aboard the research vessel, with daily helicopter transfers possible and your own cabin provided on board.
 With the team of marine archaeologists, historians and divers, embark on the first two days of mapping and surveying, using a submersible to begin the salvage operations on day three.
-Using state-of-the-art Coravin technology, and with the aid of a leading wine expert, test wines without damaging the cork the moment bottles are salvaged.
+Using state-of-the-art Coravin technology, and with the aid of a leading wine historian, test wines without damaging the cork the moment bottles are salvaged.